buildspace/buildspace-projects/Solana_Pay_Store/en/Section_2/Lesson_2_Get_Paid_in_USDC.md

 You can think of your Solana account like an infinite hotel and all the token accounts like hotel rooms.
 As the owner of the hotel, you own the hotel rooms.
 To be able to look inside a room, you need to know it's number :)

+**Note:** Because of the account model, **you need to have USDC in BOTH user accounts**.
+If a user account does not have USDC, it will also not have a USDC token address, and this function will error.

 Pretty crazy that the only difference in sending SOL and *any* other token is just this bit:
 ```jsx
     // Here we're creating a different type of transfer instruction